luozh-git/sentiment-analysis-sentences/README.md

 ## Results
 The metrics are saved in ./output.txt
-The trained model, vocabulary, and cleaned data are save in the ./pickles folder.
+The cleaned data, trained model, vocabulary, and embedding matrix are save in the ./pickles folder.

 ## Preprocessing and model
 Minimal preprocessing is done.
 English contractions, which negates the meaning of a sentence, are expanded.